Generative Modelling of L\'evy Area for High Order SDE Simulation

 \section{LévyGAN}

-In this section, we incorporate the ideas presented in \cref{sec:generator,sec:Discriminator} into our tailored model, named LévyGAN used to generate the associated Lévy area conditioned on the Brownian increments.
+In this section, we incorporate the ideas presented in \cref{sec:generator,sec:Discriminator} into our tailored model, named L\'{e}vyGAN used to generate the associated L\'{e}vy area conditioned on the Brownian increments.
 Similar to \cref{def:classicalGAN}, we provide the definition of the proposed model as follows.